gpantaz/gpantaz.github.io/content/publication/vl_mamba/index.md

 ---
-title: 'Data Augmentation using GANs for Speech Emotion Recognition'
+title: 'Shaking Up VLMs: Comparing Transformers and Structured State Space Models for Vision & Language Modeling'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here